 Question Management response How does the Audit Committee exercise oversight over management's processes for identifying and responding to risks of fraud?
 What arrangements are in place to report fraud issues and risks to the Audit Committee?
 Internal Audit provide the Audit Committee with updates of their work on fraud prevention and detection, including any significant identified frauds and the action taken.
 How does the Authority communicate and encourage ethical behaviour of its staff and contractors?
 There is an Employee Code of Conduct and Financial Regulations.
 Staff are regularly reminded of these.
 How do you encourage staff to report their concerns about fraud?
 Have any significant issues been reported?
 There is a Counter Fraud and Corruption Policy and a Whistleblowing procedure in place which explain the procedures to follow.
-No significant issues have been reported issues been reported under the Bribery Act.
-One whistleblowing disclosure was made in 2013/14 which was investigated.
+No significant issues have been reported under the Bribery Act.
+One whistleblowing disclosure was made in 2015/16 which was investigated.
 This had no impact on the financial statements and was not a financial matter.
 Are you aware of any related party relationships or transactions that could give rise to risks of fraud?
-2013/14 financial statement disclosure of related party transactions does not identify potential fraud risk.
+The 2014/15 financial statement disclosure of related party transactions does not identify potential fraud risk.
 Members and officers are required to make full disclosure of any relationships that impact on their roles.
 Members are required to declare any relevant interests at Authority and Committee meetings.
-Are you aware of any instances of actual, suspected or alleged, fraud, either within the Authority as a whole or within specific departments since 1 April 2013?
-There are no material instances of fraud that have been identified during the year.
-One instance of fraud has been detected in 2014/15.
-The amount was not material and procedures have been followed i.e. this has been reported to the Fraud Team in Internal Audit at Sandwell.
-There has been a suspected fraud in respect of a fraudulent direct debit with the Authority.
-However, there were sufficient controls in place to prevent this from being successful.
+Are you aware of any instances of actual, suspected or alleged, fraud, either within the Authority as a whole or within specific departments since 1 April 2015?
+There are no known instances of fraud that have been identified during the year.